Wildlife and Small Institutions Animal Ethics Committee

 You must not commence obtaining animals or undertaking animal use activities.

-If a licence has been granted, applicants may complete a project application form and submit to the WSIAEC Executive Officer.
+Once a licence has been granted, complete the restricted access project application form and send to wsi.aec@agriculture.vic.gov.au:

-The project application will be considered by a meeting of the WSIAEC.
+All new project applications will be considered on a committee meeting of the WSIAEC.

 You must not commence obtaining animals or undertaking animal use activities unless formal notification of project approval is received and a permit from DEECA is obtained.